-Malaga airport-Costa del Sol currently offers flight connections to over 60 cities worldwide.
-It holds the fourth position among Spanish airports regarding passenger volume and recently has inaugurated a new terminal T3, a second runway and a modern suburban train station.
+At the present time, Malaga airport-Costa del Sol offers flight connections to over 60 cities worldwide.
+As a result, it holds the fourth position among Spanish airports regarding passenger volume.
+Furthermore, it has inaugurated the new terminal T3 recently, including a second runway and a modern suburban train station.

 What is an IATA code?

-An IATA airport code is a three-letter code designating many airports around the world, defined by the International Air Transport Association (IATA).
-The characters prominently displayed on baggage tags attached at airport check-in desks are an example of a way these codes are used.
+To begin with, an IATA airport code is a three-letter code designating many airports around the world, defined by the International Air Transport Association (IATA).
+Usually, you can find them in those characters prominently displayed on baggage tags attached at airport check-in desks.

 What is an ICAO code?

 The ICAO airport code is a location indicator for each airport around the world.
-The ICAO codes are used by air traffic control and airline operations such as flight planning.
-They are not the same as the IATA codes encountered by the general public, which are used for airline timetables, reservations, and baggage handling.
+Air traffic control uses ICAO codes for airline operations such as flight planning.
+On the other hand, they are not the same as the IATA codes encountered by the general public, which are used for airline timetables, reservations, and baggage handling.

 Why are the Malaga Airport codes AGP & LEMG?